Lord-Vlad/AntiEnderman/README.md

 # AntiEnderman
-Prevents endermen from stealing your blocks
+Prevents endermen from stealing your blocks.
+Endermen can only pickup melons and pumpkins.